dchichkov/cpp_fdw/README.md

 and supports analytic queries against array types, nested fields, and heterogeneous documents.

-json\_fdw currently only works with PostgreSQL 9.2, and uses YAJL to parse JSON files.
+cpp\_fdw currently only works with PostgreSQL 9.2, and uses YAJL to parse JSON files.
 Future releases of this wrapper will use the JSON parser functions that are to going to be introduced in the PostgreSQL 9.3 release.